govau/service-manual/content/user-research/how-changes/beta.md

 Use a structured approach to evaluation so you can be clear about what is working well and where there is more do to.

-Make sure you are doing accessibility testing with people who have access needs.
-Commission an external review of accessibility before you put the service into real beta.
+Make sure you do accessibility testing with people who have access needs.
+Commission an external review of accessibility before you put the service into a working beta.

 ### [2]2.
 Researching with users of a working beta service